jpoehnelt/wssw-static-site-session/src/slides/ssg-challenges-compiling.md

 {% predictText "in a short markdown list, why are static site generator build times faster today?" %}

 {% predictText "in a short paragraph, what is the takeaway about eleventy performance as written about in https://www.zachleat.com/web/build-benchmark/#benchmark-results? how many pages are generated per second?" %}

+{% predictText "in three words, what slows static site compilation down?" %}